YuChenSSR/mindmap-mcp-server/README.md

 In Claude, you can ask:

+1.
-"give a mindmap for the following markdown code, using a mindmap tool:
+"**give a mindmap for the following markdown code, using a mindmap tool:**
 ```
 # Project Planning
 ## Research